ArmandBester/CV/README.md

 ##### HBV

-We are in collaboration with an Oxford group with a few Hepatitis B virus projects.
+We are in collaboration with an Oxford group (Wellcome Trust funding under Oxford PI Prof Philippa Matthews) with a few Hepatitis B virus projects.
 One of our projects was a systematic review of HBV seroepidemiology in Africa.
 Here I was involved in visualizations one of which is available at https://hbv-geo.shinyapps.io/oxafricahbv/.

 We are analysing retrospective data from the NHLS Central Data Warehouse with the main focus on HBV infection stratified by other factors such as HIV status, gender, age and health outcomes.

 Together with structural biologists, we are looking at HBV reverse transcriptase expression of domains with the aim of crystallising and structure determination.

-Co-supervision of an M. Med student looking at HBV, viral loads, tenofovir resistance and the correlation with HIV status and viral loads.
+Co-supervision of an M. Med student looking at HBV, viral loads, tenofovir resistance and the correlation with HIV status and viral loads (NHLS RTG funded).

 ##### HIV